molevol-ub/galeon/README.md

 #### 2.1.2.
 BED2 format
 - 4 tab separated columns
+- This provides directly the coordinates and the gene IDs.

 | scaffold | start | end | attribute |
 | ------------- | ------------- | ------------- | ------------- |